Best Primary Care EMR Software Buyer's Guide 2025

 Meaningful Use

-Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EHR Incentive Program.
-The Meaningful Use program has transformed and now formed part of the four components of the new Merit-Based Incentive Payment System (MIPS), which is a fundamental part of MACRA.
+Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition, starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EHR Incentive Program.
+The Meaningful Use program has transformed and now forms part of the four components of the new Merit-Based Incentive Payment System (MIPS), which is a fundamental part of MACRA.

 EMR Software Benefits